dunbar12138/Audiovisual-Synthesis/README.md

 #### Voice Conversion

+Check 'scripts/test_audio.sh' for an example of testing a Voice-Conversion model.

 To convert a wavfile using a trained model, run:
 ```
 python test_audio.py --model PATH_TO_MODEL --wav_path PATH_TO_INPUT --output_file PATH_TO_OUTPUT
 ```

 #### Audiovisual Synthesis

+Check 'scripts/test_audiovisual.sh' for an example of testing a Audiovisual-Synthesis model.

 ##### 1-stage generation -- video resolution: 256 * 256
 ```